This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 10-inch skillet over medium heat, heat oil 30 seconds.
-Add onions and garlic and cook until onions become very soft, about 3 minutes.
+- Heat the oil in a 10-inch skillet over medium heat for about 30 seconds.
+Add the onions and garlic and cook until softened, about 3 minutes.

-- Add ground beef and cook, stirring occasionally and breaking up any large lumps, until meat is no longer pink, about 8 minutes.
+- Add the ground beef and cook, breaking it up with a spoon, until no longer pink, about 8 minutes.

-- Add crushed tomatoes, dried basil, dried oregano, salt, and pepper and bring to a boil over medium-high heat.
-Once boiling, reduce heat to low and simmer until sauce thickens, about 25 to 30 minutes.
+- Stir in the crushed tomatoes, basil, oregano, salt, and pepper.
+Bring to a boil, then reduce the heat to low and simmer until the sauce thickens, 25 to 30 minutes.

 Notes